cotyhamilton/strapi-hook-redis-connection/README.md

 This hook connects to Redis and exposes the connection as a global service through strapi.
 It uses the [ioredis](https://github.com/luin/ioredis) package

+This hook is compatible with the stable version (3.x) of Strapi only.

 ## Installation

 ```shell